LTVA1/NuVGM/README.md

 ````
 B0 01 ss ss cc... aa aa aa aa dd dd dd dd
 ````
 `ss ss` is stream number, `cc...` is chip, `aa aa aa aa` is address and `dd dd dd dd` is the data you put there.
 This usually puts some chip channel into PCM mode or whatever.
-Special values may be used if extra action is needed to prepare the chip to DAC stream.
+Special values may be used if extra action is needed to prepare the chip to PCM stream.

 Set stream data:
 ````
 B0 02 ss ss ii ii ii ii ll oo oo oo oo
 ````
-`ss ss` is stream number (not the number which is index in DAC stream block! it is like this so you can do e.g. interleaved writes from the same data section), `ii ii ii ii` is DAC writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the DAC write array from which playback will start.
+`ss ss` is stream number (not the number which is index in PCM stream block! it is like this so you can do e.g. interleaved writes from the same data section), `ii ii ii ii` is PCM writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the PCM write array from which playback will start.

 Set stream frequency:
 ````